 Stories are Symbols

 Most people think of symbols only as objects.
 However, objects aren’t the only symbols.
 In fact, our language is a world of symbols.
-Words create pictures in the mind.
+So, words create pictures in the mind.
 And, pictures are symbols.
-Moving pictures are stories.
-Some stories contain themes which connect to our primal psyche.
+These moving pictures are stories.
+Many popular stories contain themes which connect to our primal psyche.
 For this reason, you’ll find the same themes in religions and popular stories.

 So, what are the story themes which connect to these powerful spiritual principles?
 The most powerful themes share the following.
 First, a person who is special either physically or spiritually or both.
 Thus, they become a default hero.
 Second, this hero then battles an evil foe.
 And against the odds, the hero wins.
-The time and place are different and characters names change, but the underlying themes are the same.
+The time and place are different and the characters of the story change names, but the underlying themes are the same.
 This is the story theme of Jesus in the Bible.
 It’s the story of Luke of the Star Wars story.
 And it’s the themes of the movies The Avatar and Harry Potter.
 Look closely at the story.
 It’s the same theme just different characters.

 “A hero ventures forth from the world of common day into a region of supernatural wonder.
 Fabulous forces are there encountered and a decisive victory is won.
 The hero comes back from this mysterious adventure with the power to bestow boons on his fellow man.” — Joseph Campbell

 What’s more, these associations work in the background below the conscious level of awareness.
 Therefore, they are ripe for exploitation.
 Anyone with knowledge and access can use these triggers to manipulate our thinking.
 So, this is why you need to learn your own psychological triggers.
 And, how to break unhealthy patterns of thought you associate with certain symbols.
 Plus, you can help others to see them and break their power.

 Symbols as Psychological Principles